hn5092/KAP-manual/en/security/ldap.en.md

 ### Configure Administrator Groups and Default Roles

-KAP allows mapping an LDAP group to the administrator role: In kylin.properties, set "acl.adminRole" to "ROLE_" + GROUP_NAME (The GROUP_NAME need be in upper case).
-In this example, use the group "ADMIN" to manage all KAP administrators, then this property should be set to
+KAP allows mapping an LDAP group to the administrator role: In kylin.properties, set "acl.admin-role" to the  LDAP group name.
+In this example, use the group "admin" to manage all KAP administrators, then this property should be set to:

 ```
-kylin.security.acl.admin-role=ROLE_ADMIN
+kylin.security.acl.admin-role=admin
 ```

-The attribute "acl.defaultRole" defines the roles that granted to any logged-on user.
-By default be both Analyst and Modeler.

 ### Enable LDAP